Four Golden Rules to Investing in Shares

 By Dale Gillham | Published 13 March 2014 | Last Updated 07 November 2018

-Over the past twenty years, at both commercial and social events, I have met literally thousands of people who either invest in or trade the stock market.
+Over the past twenty years, at both commercial and social events, I have met literally thousands of people who invest in the stock market.
 Inevitably, the conversation always gets around to their portfolio and how they select stocks they want to buy and sell.
 A common theme among many of these people is a firmly held belief that all they need to be successful in the stock market is a “kick-ass” set of trading rules.
 Their focus is on achieving quick returns rather than setting the foundations required to build a solid portfolio.
 But this is like driving a car towards a cliff, only you don’t know that the cliff exists, so you just keep driving...and we all know where that ends.

 The unfortunate reality for many is that when it comes to investing in shares their investments are performing well under expectations.
 This can often be attributed to the individuals’ lack of knowledge when it comes to how to select stocks and how to manage a portfolio.